The Road Less Chose

 “How I can learn X in Y months”.

-X is some specific fresh technology.
+Typically, X is some specific new technology.

 As for programming, getting the fun of programming is most important at the beginning, then confidence should be built for further learning.
 Ultimately, the core knowledge of computer science will be indispensable for your career in a long time.